kirstinkoepnick/kirstinkoepnick.github.io/_pages/publications.md

 *Identifying a Regime Structure and Transition State of the Southern Annular Mode using Clustering Autoencoder Techniques.* _(In revision.
 AGU Machine Learning and Computation)_

 **Koepnick, K.**, Fu, M., and Tziperman, E. <br>
-*Comparing the surface mass balance of the Laurentide Ice Sheet during the last deglaciation with geophysical reconstructions.*  _(In revision AGU Paleoclimatology and Paleoceanography)_.
+*Comparing the surface mass balance of the Laurentide Ice Sheet during the last deglaciation with geophysical reconstructions.*  _(In revision.
+AGU Paleoclimatology and Paleoceanography)_.

 ---